Louisiana Salesperson Pre-Licensing How To Get Your LA Real Estate License

 To apply for your Louisiana Real Estate Salesperson License with the Louisiana Real Estate Commission, click here.

-You must have an errors and omissions insurance policy in place before obtaining an active license.
+You must have Errors and Omissions insurance policy in place before obtaining an active license.
 For more information, click here.

 Select a sponsoring broker.